The House That Jack Built (2018 film): Plot

-In the fourth incident, Jack is in a dysfunctional relationship with Jacqueline, whom he psychologically and verbally abuses and derisively nicknames "Simple".
-When he drunkenly confesses to her that he has killed 60 people, she does not believe him.
-After he marks red circles around her breasts with a marker, she becomes frightened and approaches a policeman, but he dismisses her as drunk.
-In her apartment, Jack binds her before cutting off her breasts with a knife.
+Jack is in a dysfunctional relationship with a woman, Jacqueline, whom he abuses.
+Jack and Jaqueline are seen talking on a phone connected by a red wire, a reference to the Chinese concept of 赤い糸, the red thread that connects lovers.
+After Jack drunkenly confesses his killings to her, and watching his behavior, she approaches a policeman, who dismisses her as drunk.
+Jack later binds her and cuts off her breasts.
 He pins one of the breasts to the policeman's car and fashions the other into a wallet.

-In the fifth incident, Jack has detained six men in his freezer, intending to kill all of them with a single bullet.
-Upon realizing his ammunition has been mislabeled, he leaves and chastises the gun shop owner before visiting a friend, SP.
-SP phones a police officer and Jack stabs SP through the throat.
-He waits for the police, then kills the officer.
-He returns to his freezer, and needing more space to focus the scope of his rifle, unseals a closed door inside, revealing a second chamber.
-Inside, he meets Verge, who reveals he has been observing Jack throughout his life and reminds him that he has never built the home he intended to, as Jack had made several attempts to build his perfect house between his murders.
+Jack plans to kill six men in his freezer with a single bullet.
+One of them, an army veteran, tells Jack that he needs the right ammunition.
+Jack enters a gun store, and then angrily berates Al, the owner, for selling him the wrong ammunition.
+Al uses the phone as Jack is leaving, presumably to call SP to warn him.
+Jack visits his contact SP to buy ammo.
+When SP calls the police, Jack kills him, as well as the responding officer.
+Jack returns to his freezer and unseals a chamber, where he meets Verge, who has been observing Jack throughout his life.

 In the freezer, Jack arranges the frozen corpses he has collected over the years into the shape of a house.
 As police break in, Jack enters his "house" and follows Verge into a hole in the floor, entering Hell.

 The two reach a pit leading to the ninth circle and centre of Hell.
-In the process of descending into hell, footage is shown about the Kola Superdeep Borehole, in which, according to legend, human cries from the underworld, which Verge mentions, were heard.
+Footage is shown about the Kola Superdeep Borehole, in which, according to legend, human cries from the underworld were heard.
 A broken bridge spans the pit.
-Jack notices a stairway on the other side of the bridge, which Verge says leads the way out of Hell.
-Jack attempts to scale a rock wall to access the staircase, against Verge's advice, and falls into the flaming abyss below.
+Jack notices a stairway on the other side, which leads the way out of Hell.
+Jack attempts to scale a rock wall to access the staircase, against Verge's advice, but falls straight into Treachery instead, as Verge slowly walks away.